MicrosoftDocs/security/security-docs/operations/setup-xdr-tools.md

 | B. Pilot and deploy Microsoft Defender XDR components | - [Pilot and deploy Defender for Identity](/defender-xdr/pilot-deploy-defender-identity) <br><br> - [Pilot and deploy Defender for Office 365](/defender-xdr/pilot-deploy-defender-office-365) <br><br> - [Pilot and deploy Defender for Endpoint](/defender-xdr/pilot-deploy-defender-endpoint) <br><br> - [Pilot and deploy Microsoft Defender for Cloud Apps](/defender-xdr/pilot-deploy-defender-cloud-apps) |
 |C. Investigate and respond to threats | [Practice incident investigation and response](/defender-xdr/pilot-deploy-investigate-respond) |

-This order is designed to leverage the value of the capabilities quickly based on how much effort is typically required to deploy and configure the capabilities.
+This order is designed to apply the value of the capabilities quickly based on how much effort is typically required to deploy and configure the capabilities.
 For example, Defender for Office 365 can be configured in less time than it takes to enroll devices in Defender for Endpoint.
 Prioritize the components to meet your business needs.

 ## Microsoft Defender portal